Roger Hooker Leavitt: Biography

 In 1836, shortly after Dorsey's successful escape, Rev. Joshua Leavitt, living in New York City, helped Dorsey and his wife find refuge in Massachusetts - at the home of Joshua's brother Roger Hooker Leavitt.
 Charlemont records subsequently reflect the birth of Dorsey's son Charles Robert Dorsey in 1838 at Charlemont, as well as the presence in town of two of Dorsey's children born earlier in Maryland.
 Census records for 1840 show no persons of color living in the households of any of the Leavitt family - at the homes of father Roger, brother Hart nor at Col. Roger Hooker's - but records of the Massachusetts Anti-Slavery Society clearly show that 'B. Dorsey' of Charlemont contributed 50 cents to the cause in 1839.

 Shortly after his arrival in Charlemont, Dorsey's first wife died, in the same year as Roger Hooker's first wife Kezeah Osgood Hunt Leavitt.
 On learning the news of the death of Dorsey's wife, Joshua Leavitt wrote his brother Roger Hooker: "I feel for Mr. Dorsey in his bereavement and trust that you will do all that Christian benevolence requires in his care."

 It was probably open knowledge in some parts of the community that the Leavitts were harboring fugitive slaves, but it seems that many like-minded citizens cooperated with the Leavitts and others who were sheltering the fugitives.
 As late as 1895, nearly thirty years after the Civil War, a Franklin County woman called Leavitt "a whole souled Abolitionist & [someone who] did all he could to help the slaves to freedom."
 At the same time, she averred that she could not furnish any specific details.

 By 1844, Basil Dorsey moved on to other housing, likely in Florence, Massachusetts.
 He had spent over five years under the roof of the Leavitt family, either at Col. Roger Hooker's home, the adjoining farm of his brother Hart, or at the home of the patriarch Roger - and probably at all three places.
 Contemporary accounts show that the family was aiding other escaped slaves during this period.

-Col. Leavitt died in Waterloo, Iowa, where he was visiting his son John Hooker Leavitt.
+Col. Leavitt died in Waterloo, Iowa, on July 17, 1885, four days before his 80th birthday, where he was visiting his son John Hooker Leavitt.
 In its obituary, The New York Times noted Leavitt's abolitionist activities and called him "one of the prominent and leading citizens of Franklin County."
-Leavitt is interred at the Leavitt Cemetery in Charlemont.

 The correspondence of Joshua Leavitt, his brothers Col. Roger Hooker and Hart, and that of his father Roger, from the years 1812-71, is deposited at the Library of Congress Manuscript Division in Washington, D.C..
 The home of Col. Roger Hooker is now part of the campus of the Academy at Charlemont, and is included on the National Park Service's National Underground Railroad Network to Freedom.
 On the Network to Freedom, as well, is the former Charlemont home of Col. Leavitt's brother Hart and his wife Mary.